Outdoor Research Hemispheres

 When it comes to choosing a shell, backcountry-goers often have to make the decision between range of movement and weather protection.
-However, the new Outdoor Research Hemispheres Jacket aims to deftly balance both demands without making any major sacrifices.
-I set out this past season to test the Hemispheres in- and out-of-bounds in conditions ranging from deep powder to downpours and am happy to report that it lived up to the hype, especially when it came to mobility, waterproofing, and ventilation.
-Below we break down the Hemispheres’ weather protection, breathability, comfort, durability, fit and sizing, and more.
+However, the Outdoor Research Hemispheres Jacket aims to deftly balance both demands without making any major sacrifices.
+I set out to test the Hemispheres in and out of bounds in conditions ranging from deep powder to downpours and am happy to report that it lived up to the hype, especially when it came to mobility, waterproofing, and ventilation.
+Below we break down our experience with the Hemispheres.
 To see how it stacks up, see our article on the best ski jackets.
 To complete your kit, we've also tested and reviewed the OR Hemispheres Bib.

 Thanks to a variable winter typical of the Pacific Northwest, I was able to put the Outdoor Research Hemispheres Jacket through heavy rain, wet snow, and lots of powder.
 As expected, the jacket’s 3-layer Gore-Tex construction repelled precipitation with ease and did not wet out even during heavy snowfall.
 To add mobility, OR worked in sections of 2-layer Gore-Tex with Stretch Technology at the back of the shoulders, along the hood, and under the arms.
 I was initially concerned since some of these areas are notorious for accumulating snow, but I found that the more pliable material did an equally good job of sealing out wind and moisture.
 In fact, the shell felt just as bomber as my Arc'teryx Beta AR and Alpha SV jackets, which feature Gore’s top-of-the-line Pro membrane.